avdpunks/avdpunks.github.io/_posts/2024-01-04-W365-AdvancedUSBRedirection.markdown

 ## Introduction
 Transitioning to a Cloud PC was never that easy and since Microsoft is using the Remote Desktop Protocol (RDP) users can connect peripherals like cameras, USB drives, and printers from remote devices.

 To understand which redirections are supported on which platform, I recommend to check this doc [Compare the clients](https://learn.microsoft.com/en-us/windows-365/enterprise/manage-rdp-device-redirections).
+This articel and the setting only work with a Windows Client ([Azure Virtual Desktop](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-windows), [Windows 365](https://support.microsoft.com/en-gb/windows/installing-the-windows-365-app-cbb0d4d5-69d4-4f00-b050-6dc7a02d02d0) or [Windows App](https://learn.microsoft.com/en-gb/windows-app/overview)).

 USB redirections is becoming even more relevant when thinking of graphic intense workloads, especially with Microsoft announcement and preview for [Windows 365 GPU](https://learn.microsoft.com/en-us/windows-365/enterprise/gpu-cloud-pc) support.